vica781/Discover-Amber_2/README.md

 ## Site Info

-This website has as a main theme the **smiling depression**, a functioning depression condition that is quite spread and many times unobserved.
-Here the developer wanted to give a first information about this condition and raise awareness about it.
-The general info is then linked to the fictious Institute of Wellbeing in Rome from which a person can require help or more info.
+Welcome to my website **Discover Amber** dedicated to promoting awareness about the beauty and value of amber!
+Amber is a natural fossilized resin that has been prized for thousands of years for its warm, golden colour and unique inclusions.
+My website is dedicated to providing accurate and informative information about this fascinating material, including its uses in art, jewellery and different industries; rare types.
+Whether you're a collector, students of arts and crafts, science or geology, or simply someone who appreciates the beauty of nature, I hope you'll find something of interest on this site.

-This website was made for the first of five Milestone projects required to complete the Diploma in Software development program at The Code Institute.
+This website is first of five Milestone Projects required to complete the Diploma of Full Stack Software Development with The Code Institute.

-The main requirements of this project are to build a responsive and static front-end site to present useful information to users using all the technologies learned so far, namely HTML5 and CSS3.
+The main requirements of this project are to build a responsive and static front-end site to present useful information to users applying all of the technologies learned so far, namely HTML5 and CSS3.
 The site is to contain no less than three pages.

 [Back to top ⇧](#smiling-depression)

 ## UX
 ### Ideal User Demographic
-The ideal user for this website is:
+**THE IDEAL USER FOR THIS WEBSITE IS:**
 * Current user
-* New user
+* <ins>New user:</ins>
-* Person suffering of smiling depression
-* Person working/living with someone suffering of smiling depression
+1. People who appreciate the beauty of natural materials, specifically amber
+2. Jewelry enthusiasts who are interested in the uses of amber in art, jewellery and different industries
+3. Collectors of amber or other natural fossils
+4. Someone who searching for inspirational idea for a present
+5. Students of arts and crafts, science or geology

 ### User-Stories
 #### Current User Goals
 As a current user:
+1. Learn about the history, geology, and origins of amber
+2. Understand the unique characteristics and inclusions found in amber
+3. Discover the various uses of amber in art, jewellery
+4. Gain inspiration from the beauty of amber and nature
+5. Get a source of reliable and accurate information about amber.

 1. I want to find general information about smiling depression and its symptoms.
 2. I want to easily navigate through the site and access the information I require.
 3. I want to easily navigate to content I have previously viewed within a small number of steps.